akash-2303/InfoCensor/README.md

         content (str): The content to be censored.

     Returns:
-        str: The censored content with addresses replaced by '#' characters.
+        tuple: A tuple containing the censored content and the number of addresses censored.
     """

 # censoror.py